ronnqvist/sfx-mcp/README.md

 # SFX MCP Server

 The SFX MCP Server provides a Model Context Protocol (MCP) tool for generating sound effects using the ElevenLabs API.
-It leverages the `elevenlabs-sfx` Python library as its core engine for sound generation and is designed to be managed by an MCP client like Cline.
+It uses an internal module (`sfx_mcp.elevenlabs_sfx`) as its core engine for sound generation and is designed to be managed by an MCP client like Cline.

 ## Prerequisites